jasp402/js-packtools/docs/en/api/v1/generateRageDate.md

 ?> This function allows you to separate a given date in the number of days assigned to it.

-!> This function allows you to separate a given date in the number of days assigned to it.

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **lastDate** | `string` | `` | __ |